WordPress/gutenberg/data/README.md

 ### `wp.data.query( mapSelectorsToProps: func )( WrappedComponent: Component )`

-If you use React or WordPress Element, a Higher Order Component is made available to inject data to your components like so:
+If you use a React or WordPress Element, a Higher Order Component is made available to inject data into your components like so:

 ```js
 const Component = ( { title } ) => <div>{ title }</div>;